 Stamp 0 Ireland

-The immigration stamps system in Ireland is a form of Irish visa that offers residency and work permits to foreign nationals who wish to spend time in Ireland.
-The stamp system does not apply to EU, EEA or Swiss citizens.
 Stamp 0 is offered to those who wish to stay in Ireland for a temporary period, and must usually be fully financially self-sufficient, be the elderly dependent parents of an Irish resident, or be a visiting academic.

 The Irish immigration stamp system can be complicated, and you may be confused about which stamp you are eligible for.
 IAS can help.
-Call us today on +44 (0)333 305 9375 or contact us online.
+Call us today on +44 (0)333 414 9244 or +353 (0) 61 518 025 or contact us online.

-What is Stamp 0?
+What is Stamp 0 in Ireland?

 Stamp 0 is an Irish immigration permission that allows foreign nationals to reside in Ireland for a temporary period of time.
 The Irish stamp system does not apply to citizens of the European Union, European Economic Area or Switzerland.
 The relevant stamp is put into your passport or travel document when you travel to Ireland.